Jump to a section:

 Eliminate Free Plans

 When customers see the word “free,” it catches their eye.
 But once you offer something at no cost to them, there’s a minimal incentive for your customers to pay anything.
 As noted above, users consider paid products more valuable than free ones.
 But there are other issues with offering your plans for free.
-In general, free users will stay free, and your resources will be spent on customers who aren’t aren’t contributing to your growth.
-So eliminate free plans and focus on retaining paid customers by providing the support and products they value.
+In general, free users will stay free, and your resources will be spent on customers who aren’t contributing to your growth.
+So, eliminate free plans and focus on retaining paid customers by providing them with the support and products they value.

 Conclusion

 Working out your MRR according to its specific type lets you track crucial data that helps you shape your sales, acquisition, and retention strategies.
 Knowing your MRR enables you to determine if sales and marketing efforts are working.
 It also shows you specific strengths and opportunities to grow.
-Knowing your MRR allows you to budget and plan for your business moving forward.
+Knowing your MRR allows you to budget and plan for your business.
 Determining your MRR is quite simple, and the data you get from calculating your MRR enables you to make sound decisions that help your business grow.